DSI-FDI/final-project/dsi_millestone_1.md

 Our main objectives are creating the persona hypothesis, getting as much information as possible from our targeted users through experimental interviews and investigating our competitors on the competitive analysis.

-The persona hypothesis starts defining the kind of users of our system: 18-22 years old university undergraduate boys and girls who are not experts on dating and want to improve their abilities to meet and to flirt with people.
+The persona hypothesis starts defining the kind of users of our system: 18 to 22-year old university undergraduate males and females who are not experts on dating and want to improve their abilities to meet and flirt with people.

-We are going to change their behaviour on meeting new people and how they will conduct new dates.
-The idea is giving hints and advices to conduct the conversation and getting insights from the other person.
+We are going to change their behavior when meeting new people and how they conduct new dates.
+The idea is giving hints and advices to drive the conversation and getting insights from the other person.

-We focus on undergraduate students because it’s the period when most of the young people starts their romantic relationships.
+We focus on undergraduate students because it’s the period when most young people start their romantic relationships.
 So it’s the best time when we can help them.

-In order to validate our assumptions we will include some questions related to their needs in our our experimentals interviews.
+In order to validate our assumptions we will include some questions related to their needs in our our experimental interviews.

 Finally, we will define the competitive analysis.
 Our main goal is finding other systems similar to us and getting inspiration from other ideas on augmented reality and dating.